danimelchor/clypi/docs/index.md

 - `prompt`: if defined, it will ask the user to provide input if not already defined in the command line args
 - `hide_input`: whether the input shouldn't be displayed as the user types (for passwords, API keys, etc.)
 - `max_attempts`: how many times to ask the user before giving up and raising
-- `option_group`: optionally define the name of a group to display the option in.
+- `group`: optionally define the name of a group to display the option in.
 Adding an option will automatically display the options in a different section of the help page (for an example, see the pictures in [formatter](#formatter)).

 ### `Command`